 “I think a great place to start is to look at audit manuals and see the questions that are being asked under the federal act,” she said, “and to try to translate those and find categories for your own [audits], because Colorado hasn’t developed those yet.”

-If pay audits do uncover areas of concern, employers will want to act quickly, and transparently, to remedy any disparities, Loughner said, because if employees don’t feel their employer is taking the EPEWA seriously, it could prompt complaints.
+If pay audits do uncover areas of concern, employers will want to act quickly, and transparently, to remedy any disparities, Loughner said, because if employees don’t feel their employer is taking EPEWA seriously, it could prompt complaints.

 “I’m suggesting to employers that they should really look into being more transparent on their pay scales and their pay salary bands,” she said, as well as any salary adjustments or promotions given as a result of the audits.

 Mitchell recommended communicating any changes prompted by the audits in a way that is “consistent with the tone and tenor” of the organization.
-“You want to do the right thing as an employer, but you also don’t want to cause any additional risk or liability for yourself by doing a good deed,” she said, adding that depending on an employer’s circumstances and level of transparency, they might want to weave in pay bumps as part of regular merit increases or market adjustments.
+“You want to do the right thing as an employer, but you also don’t want to cause any additional risk or liability for yourself by doing a good deed,” she said, adding that depending on an employer’s circumstances and level of transparency, they might want to weave in pay adjustments as part of regular merit increases or market adjustments.

-The other thing employers can be doing to prepare for the EPEWA’s arrival is to review their job postings and job descriptions.
+The other thing employers can be doing to prepare for EPEWA’s arrival is to review their job postings and job descriptions.
 Wylie said not as many employers have been taking this step, but having accurate and up-to-date job descriptions will be important for defending any claims brought under the new law.

 “What often happens in these lawsuits is that workers try to compare themselves to people who are performing different jobs with a different set of responsibilities,” she said.